karpathy/arxiv-sanity-preserver/README.md

 4. Run `thumb_pdf.py` to export thumbnails of all pdfs to `thumb`
 5. Run `analyze.py` to compute tfidf vectors for all documents based on bigrams.
 Saves a `tfidf.p`, `tfidf_meta.p` and `sim_dict.p` pickle files.
 6. Run `buildsvm.py` to train SVMs for all users (if any), exports a pickle `user_sim.p`
-7. Run the flask server with `serve.py` (and make sure to run `sqlite3 as.db < schema.sql` if this is the very first time ever you're starting arxiv-sanity, which initializes an empty database).
+7. Run `make_cache.py` for various preprocessing so that server starts faster (and make sure to run `sqlite3 as.db < schema.sql` if this is the very first time ever you're starting arxiv-sanity, which initializes an empty database).
+8. Run the flask server with `serve.py`.
 Visit localhost:5000 and enjoy sane viewing of papers!

 Optionally you can also run the `twitter_daemon.py` in a screen session, which uses your Twitter API credentials (stored in `twitter.txt`) to query Twitter periodically looking for mentions of papers in the database, and writes the results to the pickle file `twitter.p`.